 The Articles of Association of Sonova Holding AG do not contain provisions for opting out or opting up.
 The result is that an investor who directly, indirectly, or in concert with third parties acquires shares in the company and, together with the shares he already possesses, thereby exceeds the 33 1/3% threshold of voting rights in the company is required to submit an offer for all shares outstanding, according to Swiss stock exchange law.
-The Articles of Association are available at www.sonova.com/en/investors/articles-association.
+The Articles of Association are available here.